TOAST-DOCS/Compute-Image-Builder/en/component-guide.md

 ### Connect to CUBRID

-After creating an instance, initially connect to CUBRID as follows.
+After creating an instance, connect as follows.

 ``` sh
 shell> sudo su - cubrid